ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 >
 > ["accept_message()" in docs](/v3/documentation/smart-contracts/transaction-fees/accept-message-effects)

-Now let’s take a closer look.
+Now, let’s take a closer look.

-### Replay Protection - Seqno
+### Replay protection - seqno

-Message replay protection in the wallet smart contract is directly related to the message seqno (Sequence Number) which keeps track of which messages are sent in which order.
-It is very important that a single message is not repeated from a wallet because it throws off the integrity of the system entirely.
-If we further examine smart contract code within a wallet, the `seqno` is typically handled as follows:
+Message replay protection in the wallet smart contract relies on the `seqno` (Sequence Number), which tracks the order of sent messages.
+Preventing message repetition is critical, as duplicate messages can compromise the system’s integrity.
+When analyzing wallet smart contract code, the `seqno` is typically managed as follows:

 ```func
 throw_unless(33, msg_seqno == stored_seqno);
 ```

-This line of code above checks the `seqno`, which comes in the message and checks it with `seqno`, which is stored in a smart contract.
-The contract returns an error with `33 exit code` if they do not match.
-So if the sender passed invalid seqno, it means that he made some mistake in the message sequence, and the contract protects against such cases.
+The code above compares the `seqno` from the incoming message with the `seqno` stored in the smart contract.
+If the values do not match, the contract returns an error with the `33 exit code`.
+This ensures that if the sender provides an invalid `seqno`, indicating a mistake in the message sequence, the contract prevents further processing and safeguards against such errors.

 :::note
-It's also essential to consider that external messages can be sent by anyone.
-This means that if you send 1 TON to someone, someone else can repeat this message.
+It's also essential to consider that anyone can send external messages.
+If you send 1 TON to someone, someone else can repeat this message.
 However, when the seqno increases, the previous external message becomes invalid, and no one will be able to repeat it, thus preventing the possibility of stealing your funds.
 :::

 ### Signature

 As mentioned earlier, wallet smart contracts accept external messages.
-However, these messages come from the outside world and that data cannot be 100% trusted.
+However, since these messages originate from the outside world, their data cannot be fully trusted.
 Therefore, each wallet stores the owner's public key.
-The smart contract uses a public key to verify the legitimacy of the message signature when receiving an external message that the owner signed with the private key.
-This verifies that the message is actually from the contract owner.
+When the wallet receives an external message signed with the owner’s private key, the smart contract uses the public key to verify the message’s signature.
+This ensures the message genuinely comes from the contract owner.

-To carry out this process, the wallet must first obtain the signature from the incoming message which loads the public key from storage and validates the signature using the following process:
+The wallet first extracts the signature from the incoming message to perform this verification.
+It then loads the public key from storage and validates the signature using the following process:

 ```func
 var signature = in_msg~load_bits(512);